 Vertical Jump - run up and single leg take-off

 procedure: Record the standing height by standing below the apparatus with both feet flat on the ground, and stretching up one arm and reaching as high as possible.
 The subject then stands about 5 meters from the base of the apparatus, and when ready take 3 to 5 steps before leaping off up off one leg as high as possible, using the arms and legs to assist in projecting the body upwards.
 The subject should attempt to take off at a point so that at the peak of the jump he is directly under the apparatus, and the arm is fully extended.
 This may take some practice.
 The difference in distance between the standing reach height and the jump height reached is the score.
 The best of three attempts is recorded.
-See a video example of the this test being performed at the AFL draft camp.

 - Vertical Jump Demonstration Videos